What Is a Term Sheet and Why Do I Need One?

 One of the most common startup term sheet clauses that you will come across is a liquidation preference.
 As the name implies, liquidation preferences determine the hierarchy of payout upon a liquidation event, such as a sale of your company.
-Liquidation preferences therefore allow investors to define the initial magnitude that they are guaranteed as a payout.
+Liquidation preferences allow investors to define the initial magnitude that they are guaranteed as a payout.
 Let’s look at an example.

-There are three types of participation rights, which range in terms of their economic upside potential to investors.
+There are three types of participation rights, which range in terms of their economic upside to investors.
 During negotiations, an entrepreneur must pay specific attention to what type is stated.

 - Full Participation: The most investor-friendly option.
 The investor first receives their liquidation preference and then a pro-rata share of any remaining proceeds.